DanielG/rts-loader/README.md

     Usage: rts-loader MAIN_CLOSURE [PRELOAD_LIBS..] libHSrts-*.so* libHSbase-*.so* [LIBS..] -- [HS_ARGV..]

 The idea is to compile (and distribute) Haskell executables as shared libraries and have this program load and execute them at runtime.
+[Short blog post explaining this more](http://dxld.at/tail/007-dynamically-loading-native-haskell-libraries-and-other-horrible-things.html).

 Integration with ghc-pkg to find library dependencies automatically will be included later.

 Example
 -------